 International Baccalaureate: Students who present the International Baccalaureate may, on a course-by-course basis, be awarded 4 credits for each "Higher Level" individual exam score of 5 or above.

 British A-Level Examinations: Students who present the A-Level certificate may, on a course-by-course basis, be awarded 4 credits for each "Advanced Level" exam grade of "C" or above.

 Other Foreign Exams: Students who present the results of certain foreign examinations, such as the German Abitur and its North European equivalents, the Swiss Maturité, the Italian Maturita, and others of similar merit, may, on a course-by-course basis, be awarded 4 credits for each individual course.

 A student may apply Advanced Placement credit or its equivalents toward degree requirements in the following ways:

 General Education Requirements: AP credit or the equivalent may be used to satisfy General Education requirements, subject to the approval of the department.

 Degree Credit: Students may use AP credit in one of two ways: either to repair credit deficiencies that arise from course withdrawals or failing grades or to accelerate.
-If a student uses AP credit to repair deficiencies, he/she may not use more than eight semester hours.
-If, on the other hand, the student chooses to accelerate, he/she may use 16 semester hours of AP to graduate in seven semesters or 32 hours to graduate in six semesters.
+If a student uses AP credit to repair deficiencies, he/she may not use more than eight credits.
+If, on the other hand, the student chooses to accelerate, he/she may use 16 credits of AP to graduate in seven semesters or 32 hours to graduate in six semesters.
 Students may also use AP credits to cover a leave of absence or withdrawal from the college.
 Degree credit will not be awarded for AP work if an equivalent introductory course has already been taken, either at Connecticut College or transferred from another institution.